top of page

 Childbirth is typically the most emotion-filled event of a person’s life.
 However, within our current healthcare system, no one on the medical team is designated to provide emotional care for the birthing family.

-As you and your family go through this transformation, a doula is by your side to provide emotional care.
-We help you to tap into your hidden capabilities, and to be able to respond with confidence whether labor is very short or very long, complicated or straightforward.
+An experienced birth doula helps fill this role.
+We help you to tap into your capabilities and strength, and to be able to respond with confidence whether labor is very short or very long, complicated or straightforward.

 Finally, we serve as your advocates – a role which, again, no one on the medical team is specifically designated to fill.
 We know what questions to ask the healthcare team, when to ask them, and which options to suggest that have not yet been proposed.
 We help empower you to make confident, informed decisions about your birth.

 In the 1980s, Dena Carmosino became one of the first professional doulas in Boston and the U.S., and she went on to be the Founder of Boston Doula Circle.
-In the 1990s, Ananda Lowe became the Assistant Director of ALACE (now ToLabor), the oldest national doula training organization.
+In the 1990s, Ananda Lowe became the Assistant Director of A.L.A.C.E. (now ToLabor), the oldest national doula training organization.
 She is now the Director of Boston Doula Circle.

-Doulas carry on the deep-rooted tradition of women in the community providing support to people giving birth, found in cultures around the world for centuries of human existence.
+Doulas carry on the longstanding tradition of women in the community providing support to people giving birth, found in cultures around the world for centuries of human existence.
 Boston Doula Circle would be honored to be part of your village!

 How does your partner fit in?